Azure/draft-classic/design.md

 this, we'd recommend using `helm` in conjuction with a CI/CD pipeline or whatever tooling you're most comfortable with.

-Remember: You can package a Prow-generated chart with `helm package` and load the results up to a chart repository, taking advantage of the existing Helm ecosystem.
+Remember: You can package a Prow-generated chart with `helm package chart/` and load the results up to a chart repository, taking advantage of the existing Helm ecosystem.

 ## Other Architectural Considerations

-- We could run everything in-cluster (viz. `prowd`), and use the Git volume type to share data (Michelle!)
-In that case, the `prow` client would mainly just synchronize data.
-This has the advantage of requiring few or no additional client-side tools.
-- We could also have `prow init` (optionally) set up a `minikube` or `kubeadm` cluster, which means the developer could really go from zero to dev platform in just a couple of `prow` commands.
+- instead of a prowd HTTP server, we could spawn a prow pod "job" (via `prow up`) that runs only when `prow up` is called.
+In that case, the `prow` client would be the main focal point for server-side configuration.
+This has the advantage of requiring fewer resource demands server-side, but might make the client implementation (and security story) significantly more difficult.
+Furthermore, it might make two `prow up` operations between two clients differ (the "Works on My Machine!" problem).

 ## User Personas and Stories